Open Network

 • LSWs must have completed a clinical practicum or internship as part of their master’s program.

-• CBH is only accepting Independent Practitioners/Group Practices who offer in-person therapy sessions and are located within 45 miles of Philadelphia County.
-CBH is not contracting for telehealth only at this time.
+• CBH only accepts Independent Practitioners/Group Practices within 45 miles of Philadelphia County.

 Intensive Behavioral Health Services – Applied Behavior Analysis (IBHS-ABA)